 That’s why you should clean and optimize your database.
 If you have tables for plugins that you no longer use.
 Why let them adding extra space, and make your blog loads slowly.
 There are many plugins that you can use, as an example, the WP Optimize can help you clean your database and save some disk space.

 Remember that you have to create a regular database backup, to be able to restore your site if something happens later.
 Your database is the only thing that can make your log life again.
 It contains your posts and links, and all expect your uploaded images.

-So, you should also backup your uploads folder everyday and keep it in a safe place, the database still have your image links but can’t find them.
+So, you should also backup your uploads folder every day and keep it in a safe place, the database still has your image links but can’t find them.